Sabaat: Soundtrack

 The OST is composed by Naveed Nashad on lyrics of Kashif Anwar and sung by Ali Sethi.

 Reception

-Sabaat received positive reviews from critics with its release and was praised for its script and the performances of the cast especially of Khan (who usually plays weeping characters) and Gillani (being a newcomer).
-The writer's fine take on multiple themes such as Classism, women portrayal and mental health was lauded by critics.
+Sabaat received positive reviews from critics on its premiere and was praised for its script and the performances of the lead cast.
+The writer's fine take on multiple themes such as classism, women portrayal and mental health was lauded by critics.

+Jasir Shahbaz of The Friday Times criticised the series for its portrayal of western clothes as lazy visual shorthand to label the antagonist as evil or morally corrupt, reinforcing the stereotypes.